tefkah/thesis-writing/The Best Explanations Are the Ones that Made You Understand.md

 ctime: 20210602234818
 ---

-# The best explanations are the ones that made you understand
+# The Best Explanations Are the Ones that Made You Understand

 [[Explanation qua understanding]]